Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the flow of immigrants to Russia is decreasing, due to the sharp depreciation of the ruble.
 Experts say that the increased recruitment of immigrants by the Russian army, combined with the weakening of the economy due to the impact of sanctions, will cause the number of foreign workers in Russia to continue to decline in the coming time.

-"Sending money home is already difficult, while incomes are no longer what they used to be, so the number of immigrants is decreasing, which is inevitable," said Temur Umarov, an expert at the Carnegie Endowment for International Peace.
+"Sending money home is already difficult, while incomes are no longer what they used to be, so the number of immigrants is decreasing, it is inevitable," said Temur Umarov, an expert at the Carnegie Endowment for International Peace.

 Pham Giang (According to Moscow Times, SCMP, Newsweek )